SOMANSH-arch/SOMANSH-arch/README.md

 # Hi there 👋, I'm Somansh Raj Kashyap

-Aspiring Full-Stack Developer | Competitive Programmer
+Full-Stack Developer | Competitive Programmer

 *Currently pursuing B.Tech in Information Technology from the National Institute of Technology Raipur (Expected 2025).*